scality/Zenko/docs/docsource/operation/Architecture/Orbit.rst

 -  Metadata search
 -  Help and resources

-You can test drive Orbit by following the “`Try |product|`_” link at https://www.zenko.io/ and following the instructions for :ref:`Setting Up an Orbit Sandbox Instance`.

 For a full walk-through of these features, see :ref:`|product| UI`.

 .. _`Try |product|`: https://admin.zenko.io/user